 Purchasing a Coupon Binder

-You will be using your binder a lot, so buying a quality binder that can hold up is important.
-Generally, you can find a good one for under $18, although you can often find them on sale, especially after back-to-school.
+You will be using your binder a lot, so buying a quality one that can hold up is important.
+Generally, you can find a good one for under $18, although you can often find them on sale, especially after back-to-school season.

 Some people like to use photo albums for binders.
 This is a good way to start because most albums come with plastic photo pages inside.

-Another popular choice are binders found in school supplies departments.
+Another popular choice is the binder selection found in school supplies departments.
 Look for the kind that zips all the way open.
-Select from 3 to 5-inch, three-ring binders for ample room.
+Select from three to five inch, three-ring binders for ample room.

 If you are going with a binder and not a photo album, you will also need to purchase the nine-pocket collectors' baseball card holders to hold your coupons.
 They look much like the plastic sheet protectors, but they have three pockets across and three down, which is perfect for holding coupons.

 When shopping for the holders, try to get the most for your money.
 Prices can vary, but generally the more pieces per pack, the less the cost per piece.
 Get the holders that have the notebook holes already punched in.
 Generally, the baseball card holders can be found at hobby stores, Walmart, Target and on Amazon.com.
 A good number to start with is around 60 sheets.

 Other supplies that you will need include scissors, tab dividers, regular (non-pocketed) sheet protectors (around 50), pens and a calculator.
 Most of the zippered binders include a zippered pouch to hold your supplies.

 Organizing by Category, Date or Alphabetically